dsmithson/SpyderTallyController/docs/Linux/README.md

 As needed, run `sudo systemctl [stop|start|restart] SpyderTallies` to manage service.

+Also as needed, run `sudo journalctl -u SpyderTallies -f` to tail the service output log for troubleshooting purposes.

 ## Cleaning up before/during building an SD card image after configuring
 - Delete SSH keys (if added to edit/push code)
 - Make sure your user password is 'spyder'